berkes/mobile/README.md

 Varnish proxy, or another proxy that can send an `X-Device` header.

 # TODOs
-Redirection higher up in the Drupal bootstrap.
-Right now 90% or more of the application is loaded and executed before a redirect; causing massive, unnessecary overhead.

 Since the protocol is hardcoded into the url-setting, you cannot dynamically switch to and from https.
 Dynamically redirecting to and from https might also conflict with other modules made for this purpose.